Geography Class 10 West Bengal Board India – Natural Vegetation Of India True Or False Type:

 Answer: True

 Question 18.
-Van Mahotsav is a good programme formulated by the Govt of India.
+Van Mahotsav is a good program formulated by the Govt of India.

 Answer: True